blehman/pycon2015/README.md

   - Decide on feature to engineer (ie. we added title length)
   - Instantiate some models, play with the paramaters
   - Submit score

 2. Try it yourself. (my attempt is below.
 I didn't get last place! =])
+The person who won, Kevin Markham, has an instructional [kaggle blog series](http://blog.kaggle.com/2015/04/08/new-video-series-introduction-to-machine-learning-with-scikit-learn/) on scikit learn with an accompanying [github repo](https://github.com/justmarkham/scikit-learn-videos)
 <pre>
   \# My 1st Kaggle Submission
   from sklearn.cross_validation import train_test_split